hotgluebanjo/reuleaux/doc/tooling.md

 The tool labels were chosen for friendliness.
 Familiarity of HSV percept labels outweighs verbose accuracy, so all operation names are condensed into those three groups, each describing the coincidental sensation correlated to each component.
 Many tools implicitly behave a specific way: "saturation" is adjusted nonlinearly[^1] and "value" is normalized by saturation.

-[^1]: Exception being SaturationAtValue, which for the purpose of attenuation is an inclusive multiply.

 ## Categories

 Chromaticity fitting: